Héctor Camacho: Welterweight and later career

 Camacho fought for the World Welterweight Championship against Félix Trinidad (1994) and Oscar De La Hoya (1997), but he lost both matches by unanimous decisions.

 On December 5, 2003, Camacho faced Craig Houk.
 It was an odd fight, as Houk continuously turned his back on Camacho throughout the fight.
 Camacho had Houk in trouble in the first round before Houk caught an overzealous Camacho with a left hook and floored him, the third knockdown against him in his career.
 Camacho bounced back up and battered Houk for the remainder of the round.
 He knocked Houk near the end of the first and eventually won by knockout in round three.
 He won consecutive unanimous ten-round decisions over Clinton McNeil and Raúl Jorge Muñoz.
 After that, his boxing career went on hiatus, as he faced criminal charges.
 He pled guilty to burglary and acknowledged drug abuse, but was given probation.

 Camacho returned to boxing on July 18, 2008, competing against Perry Ballard for the World Boxing Empire's Middleweight Championship.
 The fight lasted seven rounds.
 Camacho won when Ballard's corner threw the towel.
 Before this fight, Camacho was trained by Angelo Dundee.
 His last two fights resulted in a draw and a loss, against Luis Ramón Campas and Saúl Duran, respectively.
 His last fight against Duran was on May 14, 2010.

 Later years and troubles

 2005 burglary

-On January 6, 2005, Camacho was arrested by police in Gulfport, Mississippi on charges of trying to burgle an electronic goods store and carrying the drug ecstasy on him.
+On January 6, 2005, Camacho was arrested by police in Gulfport, Mississippi on charges of trying to burglarize an electronic goods store and carrying the drug ecstasy on him.
 In 2007, he pleaded guilty to being under the influence at the time of the burglary.
 He was sentenced to 7 years in prison, but a judge eventually suspended all but one year of the sentence and gave Camacho probation.
 He served two weeks in jail after violating that probation.